AdobeDocs/analytics.en/help/admin/admin/component-migration/component-migration.md

    Some dimensions and metrics in Adobe Analytics are automatically mapped to a dimension or metric in Customer Journey Analytics.
 Others need to be manually mapped.

    **Automatically map dimensions and metrics**

+   >[!NOTE]
+   >
+   >   If you used the WebSDK to ingest data into Adobe Experience Platform, dimensions and metrics cannot be automatically mapped.
+For more information, see [Prerequisites](/help/admin/admin/component-migration/prepare-component-migration.md#prerequisites) in [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](/help/admin/admin/component-migration/prepare-component-migration.md).

    Some dimensions and metrics in Adobe Analytics are automatically mapped to a dimension or metric in Customer Journey Analytics.
 You can't make any mapping decisions for these dimensions and metrics.